temporalio/documentation/docs/go/how-to-send-a-signal-to-a-workflow-execution-in-go.md

 Here we are sending a signal to a Workflow with type "simple-workflow-php" and signal name "goMessage".

-See our [Signals docs](https://docs.temporal.io/docs/go/signals) and [Temporal Polyglot example](https://github.com/tsurdilo/temporal-polyglot) for more.
+See [How to handle a Signal in a Workflow in Go](https://docs.temporal.io/docs/go/how-to-handle-a-signal-in-a-workflow-in-go) and [Temporal Polyglot example](https://github.com/tsurdilo/temporal-polyglot) for more.